John Cage: 1950s: Discovering chance

-During this time Cage was also teaching at the avant-garde Black Mountain College just outside Asheville, North Carolina.
+During this time, Cage was also teaching at the avant-garde Black Mountain College just outside Asheville, North Carolina.
 Cage taught at the college in the summers of 1948 and 1952 and was in residence the summer of 1953.
 While at Black Mountain College in 1952, he organized what has been called the first "happening" (see discussion below) in the United States, later titled Theatre Piece No. 1, a multi-layered, multi-media performance event staged the same day as Cage conceived it that "that would greatly influence 1950s and 60s artistic practices".
 In addition to Cage, the participants included Cunningham and Tudor.

 From 1953 onward, Cage was busy composing music for modern dance, particularly Cunningham's dances (Cage's partner adopted chance too, out of fascination for the movement of the human body), as well as developing new methods of using chance, in a series of works he referred to as The Ten Thousand Things.
 In the summer of 1954 he moved out of New York and settled in Gate Hill Cooperative, a community in Stony Point, New York, where his neighbors included David Tudor, M. C. Richards, Karen Karnes, Stan VanDerBeek, and Sari Dienes.
 The composer's financial situation gradually improved: in late 1954 he and Tudor were able to embark on a European tour.
 From 1956 to 1961 Cage taught classes in experimental composition at The New School, and from 1956 to 1958 he also worked as an art director and designer of typography.
-Among his works completed during the last years of the decade were Concert for Piano and Orchestra (1957–58), a seminal work in the history of graphic notation, and Variations I (1958).
+Among the works completed during the last years of the decade were Concert for Piano and Orchestra (1957–58), a seminal work in the history of graphic notation, and Variations I (1958).